-A report can be received by the Technical Delegate from any person but if received later than 24 hours after the occurrence of the conduct said to constitute the offence the Technical Delegate must exercise a discretion to accept such a report.
+A report can be received by the Technical Delegate from any person but if received later than 24 hours after the occurrence of the conduct said to constitute the offence the Technical Delegate must exercise discretion as to whether to accept such a report.
 That discretion is to be exercised taking into account the seriousness of the reported behaviour and the reason for the delay in making the report.